robertmuth/Cwerg/Docs/ast.md

 ### DefVar (let)
 Variable definition (at module level and inside functions)

     public visibily only makes sense for module level definitions.

+    Variables must be explicitly initialized.
+Use `ValUndef` in performance sensitive situations.

 Fields: